The Avenue, Chesterfield’s former coking works, gets a facelift

 At the request of the state HCA (Homes & Communities Agency), SUEZ took up the challenge of rehabilitating the seriously polluted land of the former coking works in Chesterfield and restoring it to its natural state.
 Our goal: turning this problematic environment into land that is compatible with tertiary, cultural and sporting activities and restoring a natural reserve.
-SUEZ managed this ambitious project for seven years.
-The project will be definitively completed in March 2017.
+SUEZ managed this ambitious project for seven years, between 2010 and 2017.

 SUEZ bore in mind one of the key goals of the project, which was to deliver a restored landscape to the local community.
 To this end, the short-term environmental nuisances due to the sanitation and restoration works had to be kept to a minimum.

 For this reason, off-site treatment was quickly abandoned in favour of an on-site solution, designed specifically for the site and in view of all the environmental imperatives.
 Tests in our fixed unit in Rotterdam had shown that these contaminants - acidic and basic tars, organic and inorganic compounds - could be processed on the spot by thermal treatment.